When Can I Sue in Nevada for Birth Injuries to My Child?

 Depending on the birth injury, the baby may sustain lifelong disabilities.
-And depending on the case, parents may be able to sue the medical workers responsible for the birth injuries.
+And depending on the case, parents may be able to sue the medical workers responsible for birth injuries.
 If the court finds the doctors and/or staff at fault, the parents (or other guardians) may be able to recover money damages.1

 Generally, victims have a three (3) year Nevada statute of limitations since the date of injury to bring a medical malpractice claim.
 Note that many injuries stemming from medical negligence do not manifest immediately.

 In such circumstances, the victim must file the claim within one (1) year of discovering the injury or within one (1) year from the time victim should have discovered the injury.
 As for brain-damaged children, the claim may be brought at any time prior to the child reaching 10 years of age.2

 3. What is "cerebral palsy"?

 Brain damage during birth may cause cerebral palsy (CP).
-This damage can come from lack of oxygen or physical trauma to the brain.
+This damage can come from a lack of oxygen or physical trauma to the brain.
 A child with CP will experience mild to severe symptoms that involve the child's ability to control muscles.
 Severity can range from a slight limp to having to use a wheelchair.3

 The brachial plexus is a set of nerves close to the neck that gives rise to all the nerves in the arm.
 These nerves provide movement and feeling to the arm, hand, and fingers.
 Damage to this nerve may result in Erb's palsy.
 It is commonly caused when the baby's neck is stretched to the side during a troubled labor.